North Halmahera languages

-The North Halmahera languages are a family of languages spoken in the northern and eastern parts of the island of Halmahera and some neighboring islands in Indonesia.
+The North Halmahera (NH) languages are a family of languages spoken in the northern and eastern parts of the island of Halmahera and some neighboring islands in Indonesia.
 The southwestern part of the island is occupied by the unrelated South Halmahera languages, which are a subgroup of Austronesian.
 They may be most closely related to the languages of the Bird's Head region of West Papua, but this is not well-established.

-Spoken in the Maluku Islands, they are some of the westernmost Papuan languages (the only other such outlier family in eastern Indonesia being Timor–Alor–Pantar).
-Located within Southeast Asia, the two families are arguably the only non-Melanesian linguistic groups that can be linked to the Papuan families of Oceania.
-The languages were possibly brought to the region as a result of migration from New Guinea, likely predating the arrival of Austronesian languages.
 The best known North Halmaheran language is Ternate (50,000 native speakers), which is a regional lingua franca and which, along with Tidore, were the languages of the rival medieval Ternate and Tidore sultanates, famous for their role in the spice trade.

-The ethnic groups of the north Halmahera area share civilizational links with the Islamic world and the populations of western Indonesia, betraying a mismatch between cultural and linguistic affiliation.
+Most of these languages are very closely related to each other, and their family status is well-demonstrated.
+West Makian stands out as an isolate.
+Their external links remain unclear.
+While genealogically distinct from most languages of Indonesia, they all show evidence of extensive contact with the dominant Austronesian language family.

+Some of the North Halmahera languages are characterized by their elaborate morphological structures.
+Others exhibit deep external influence, having shifted to a more Austronesian-type grammar as a consequence of prolonged contact.

 Genetic and areal relations

+Spoken in the Maluku Islands, the North Halmahera languages are some of the westernmost Papuan languages (the only other such outlier family in eastern Indonesia being Timor–Alor–Pantar).
+Located within Southeast Asia, the two families are arguably the only non-Melanesian linguistic groups that can be linked to the Papuan families of Oceania.
+The languages are thought to have been brought to the region as a result of migration from New Guinea, likely predating the arrival of Austronesian languages.

-The North Halmahera languages are classified by some to be part of a larger West Papuan family, along with the languages of the Bird's Head region of Western New Guinea, while others consider North Halmahera to form a distinct language family, with no demonstrable relationship outside the region.
+These languages are classified by some to be part of a larger West Papuan family, along with the languages of the Bird's Head region of Western New Guinea, while others consider NH to form a distinct language family, with no demonstrable relationship outside the region.
 The languages of North Halmahera appear to have the closest affinity with the languages of the Bird's Head, which suggests a migration from the western Bird's Head to northern Halmahera.
 However, Ger Reesink notes that the evidence for genetic relatedness between the different "West Papuan" groupings is too skimpy to form a firm conclusion, suggesting that they be considered an areal network of unrelated linguistic families.